aschwarzer101/EOTSS-AWS-Secret-Project/README.md

 ![sample](docs/about/assets/chabot-sample.gif "AWS GenAI Chatbot")

-This solution provides ready-to-use code so you can start **experimenting with a variety of Large Language Models and Multimodal Language Models, settings and prompts** in your own AWS account.
+This solution provides ready-to-use code so you can start **experimenting with a variety of Large Language Models and Multimodal Language Models, settings, and prompts** in a safe environment.

 Supported model providers: